4 ways to maximize your subscription revenue

-According to research across sectors and industries, the global subscription and billing management market is estimated to have been $7.3 billion in 2021, and is expected to reach $14.2 billion by 2026.
+According to research across sectors and industries, the global subscription and billing management market is expected to reach $14.2 billion by 2026.
 With that in mind, business leaders must not take subscription revenue for granted.

 What is subscription revenue?